Comet 3I/ATLAS's closest approach: NASA’s December 2025 skywatching tips

 Comet 3I/ATLAS moves across a dense star field in the sky.
 (Cover Image Source: International Gemini Observatory/NOIRLab)

 Interstellar comet 3I/ATLAS will be hot news this December as it will be making its closest approach to Earth.
-The best time to witness the interstellar object will be on December 19, 2025, at around 170 million miles away, according to NASA.
+The event is set to take place on the 19th of the month, when the comet will be around 170 million miles away from our planet, according to NASA.
 The comet poses no threat to Earth and will be at more than 700 times the distance between the Earth and the Moon.
 With it being the third known object to come from outside the system, NASA continues to observe and study the comet.
 A variety of spacecraft and telescopes, both on the ground and in orbit, are focused on the object.

 The High Resolution Imaging Science Experiment (HiRISE) camera aboard NASA’s Mars Reconnaissance Orbiter captured this image of interstellar comet 3I/ATLAS on Oct.
 2, 2025.
 At the time it was imaged, the comet was about 0.2 astronomical units (19 million miles, or 30 million kilometers) from the spacecraft.
 (Image Credit: NASA/JPL-Caltech/University of Arizona)